Click here to get the BRAND NEW downloadable PDF version of the Bulletproof® Diet along with news on the upcoming book!

 Target 50-60% of calories from healthy fats (this is easy and tastes good), 20% from protein, and the rest from vegetables.

 This diet has helped countless people.
-A version of it for optimizing pregnancy is coming out in a book from Wiley & Sons soon.
+The Better Baby Book featured a version of it for optimizing pregnancy.
 If you’re one of the people who has benefited, please post a comment here!

-About every three months, we update the Bulletproof Diet with the latest findings from research and experimentation, usually by shifting recommendations slightly in one direction or another or adding new foods.
-The latest version of the diet is always at this page.
-This is the 2011 version 2 diet.
+Every few months, we update the Bulletproof® Diet with the latest findings from research and experimentation, usually by shifting recommendations slightly in one direction or another or adding new foods.
+This is the 2011 version 2 of the Bulletproof diet.
+The latest version of the diet can found here.

 Research proving this diet works.